• Skip to main content

 TripAdvisor – Travelers’ Choice 2013 Top 25 Hotels in Greece

-Prior to visiting Paros, it took me a while to gauge the pros and cons of staying in Naoussa vs. Parikia, both main towns of Paros.
-As mentioned in the past, Naoussa is a small, quaint, picturesque fishing village, whereas Parikia is a pretty town and where tourists generally prefer to stay.
+Prior to visiting Paros, it took me a while to gauge the pros and cons of staying in Naoussa vs. Parikia, both the main towns of Paros.
+As mentioned in the past, Naoussa is a small, quaint, picturesque fishing village, whereas Parikia is a pretty town where tourists generally prefer to stay.
 Naoussa has less to do, whereas Parikia offers more to do.
-I was torn between the 2 main towns, but I finally based my decision on hotel, and chose Naoussa.
-My husband and I had the pleasure of staying at the Saint Andrea Seaside Resort where the owner - Nikos and his staff were so welcoming.
-In Paros, the Saint Andrea is easily one of the best places to lodge.
+I was torn between the 2 main towns, but I finally based my decision on hotel and chose Naoussa.
+My husband and I had the pleasure of staying at the Saint Andrea Seaside Resort where the owner – Nikos and his staff were so welcoming.
+In Paros, Saint Andrea is easily one of the best places to lodge.
 I highly recommend it. saint andrea resort2

 Hotel Groundshotel grounds